Grammys Best Dressed: Beyonce, Lady Gaga, Rihanna & More

 Music lovers can catch the show online with CBS All-Access (after they enter in their cable information) CLICK HERE TO WATCH THE 2017 GRAMMYS LIVE STREAM

-All eyes were on Beyonce as she made her first appearance since announcing her pregnancy and she was just glowing — she looked amazing!
-Fashion runs in the family as her daughter, Blue Ivy, looked beautiful as she rocked the red carpet.
-How cute is this mother-daughter duo?
+All eyes were on Beyonce as she made her first appearance since announcing her pregnancy and she was just glowing — she looked amazing as she performed in a glittering gold Roberto Cavalli gown that hugged her curves and allowed her to show off her baby bump.
+Fashion runs in the family as her daughter, Blue Ivy, looked too cute as she cheered on her mom in a hot pink blazer.

 While we loved all of these looks, there’s way more where that came from.
 See who else topped our list and VOTE.